Astros vs. Yankees Player Props Betting Odds

 - Strikeouts Prop: Over/Under 6.5 (Over Odds: +125)

-- Justin Verlander (6-5) will take to the mound for the Astros and make his 17th start of the season.
+- The Yankees' Carlos Rodon (1-4) will make his sixth start of the season.

+- None of Rodon's five starts this season have met the criteria for a quality start.

+- Rodon has made three starts of five or more innings in five chances this season, and averages 4.8 frames when he pitches.

 |Opponent